Not Enough Light

 To keep your African violet blooming, you must keep the soil evenly moist, but never soggy.
 Water when the soil volume is 25% dry.
 This plant likes to be kept moist, but does not like to sit in soggy soil.
 Avoid getting the leaves wet, and the bottom-watering method is recommended.
 Place your plant in a sink filled with 2-4″ of water.
 Leave the plant to soak for up to 45 minutes.
 Test the top of the soil for moisture.
 If it still feels dry water a little from the top.
 When your plant’s soil is evenly damp, drain the sink/tub and allow the plant to rest while it drains thoroughly.

 If your African violet is actively growing, it might need a fertilizer boost.
-Use a fertilizer formulated for African violets to encourage flowering.
+Use a fertilizer formulated for African violets to encourage flowering such as our Houseplant Special Fertilizer.